 - Equity and inclusion

 - Society and community

 Data sources and methodology

-The target population of the CSD is a subset of the covered population, which consists of persons who were identified as a person with a disability (based on the social model of disability) during the CSD interview.
+The target population for the CSD corresponds to a subset of the covered population, namely persons who reported having a disability to the survey.

-The CSD questionnaire was developed by Statistics Canada in collaboration with Employment and Social Development Canada (ESDC).
-Input for the survey was obtained from the ESDC Technical Advisory Group on persons with disabilities which consists of experts in the field of disability, including academics and representatives from various community associations across Canada.
+The questionnaire was developed in collaboration with Employment and Social Development Canada (ESDC).
+Input for the CSD survey was obtained from ESDC's Technical Advisory Group (TAG) on disability which consists of representatives from various community associations across Canada.
 The questionnaire was tested in both official languages throughout the development.
 Qualitative testing was done on content and conceptual changes by Questionnaire Design Resources Centre (QDRC) at Statistics Canada and was also conducted off site in several locations.
 The EQ application underwent qualitative testing by QDRC in conjunction with ESDC.

 This is a sample survey with a cross-sectional design.

 The sample design is a stratified two-phase design based on the 2016 Census.
 The first phase is the Census itself, and corresponds to the sample of dwellings selected to receive the long form, so about 1 dwelling out of 4, systematically across Canada.
 Phase 2 corresponds to the sample of persons who reported having difficulty to the Activities of Daily Living questions on the long form Census.